 GSV Asset Management has access to an Advisory Board that consists of investment professionals with extensive experience within the financial, investing and technology-related sectors.
 None of the members of the Advisory Board will be compensated by us.
-Set forth below are the current members of our investment advisory Board.
+Set forth below are the current members of our investment adviser's Advisory Board.